Money and Inventing

 "Can I make enough money from my invention to justify developing it?"

 Many elements contribute to answering this question but, above all, the answer depends on customers.
 Will anyone buy the product?
 It is truly amazing how many inventors proceed without research on this fundamental point.
 Some inventors feel that people will buy anything put it in front of them.
 "Look at the Pet Rock," they say.

 Yes, let's look at the Pet Rock.
-For those who don't know, the Pet Rock is a... rock!
+For those who do not know, the Pet Rock is a... rock!
 It's packaged in a cute, brightly colored, cube shaped, cardboard box that looks like a cage.
-Printing on the box tells the "pet owner" how to care for his or her rock and details the joys of Pet Rock ownership.
-In 1976 this was considered very funny and the product sold 1.5 million units in six months at retail prices in the $7.50 to $10 range (the item cost maybe $0.50 - $0.75 to "produce").
+Printing on the box tells the pet owner how to care for his or her rock and details the joys of Pet Rock ownership.
+In 1976 this was considered very funny and the product sold 1.5 million units in six months at retail prices in the $7.50 to $10 range (the item cost maybe $0.50 - $0.75 to produce).
 Then, as quickly as it arrived, the Pet Rock faded off the shelves and into cultural history... never to be seen again.
 Well, "never" is a word that should never be used in marketing.
-Maybe we'll soon see a resurgence of the Pet Rock!
+Maybe we will soon see a resurgence of the Pet Rock!

 This brings us to the first step in determining an invention's potential:

 Surveys can be expensive, formal, affairs conducted by research companies using focus groups and statistical analysis.
 They can be as simple as asking for a few opinions from friends and members of your family.
 The Invention City Survey is a good tool for performing this research on your own.